-Both the A6400 and the A9 are recent models that are part of the current product line-up.
-The A6400 replaced the earlier Sony A6300, while the A9 does not have a direct predecessor.
+The A6400 is a recent model that features in the current product line-up of Sony.
+In contrast, the A9 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what conclusions can be drawn?
 Is the Sony A6400 better than the Sony A9 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Sony Alpha A6400: